uiowa/uiowa/page/index.md

 ### Menu Settings

 You can provide a menu link.
-Clicking the button will create a menu link at the top of the page in the navigation bar.
+Select the button will create a menu link at the top of the page in the navigation bar.
 When the button is activated, additional options such as the menu link title, description, parent item, and weight of the webpage's menu link are available to configure.

 #### Menu link title